BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

+- Display information message when searching directly (only 1 search engine), inviting user to add more
 - If selected text is a URL, open it directly or run it through PageSpeed Insights
 - Phase out old webSearch.searchEngine setting (use deprecationMessage)
 - Use JSON pattern restriction for search engines setting to validate URLs